"NO QUEENSBURY RULES" FAIRBAIRN & SYKES: FATHERS OF MODERN CLOSE COMBAT 1940-1942.

 416pp including colour photo plates and note pages

 Please note that there has been a printing error in this first edition, first printing, which has resulted in duplication of text on three pages.
-I am automatically issuing an addendum in pdf format, and a printed addendum is enclosed with every book purchased.
+I am automatically issuing a printed addendum, enclosed with every book purchased.

 We Also Recommend